Azure/azure-sdk/docs/python/design.md

 #### Methods returning collections (paging)

 Services may require multiple requests to retrieve the complete set of items in large collections.
-This is generally done by the service returning a partial result, and in the response providing a token or link that the client can use to retreive the next batch of responses in addition to the set of items.
+This is generally done by the service returning a partial result, and in the response providing a token or link that the client can use to retrieve the next batch of responses in addition to the set of items.

 {% include requirement/MUST id="python-response-paged-protocol" %} return a value that implements the [Paged protocol](#python-core-protocol-paged) for operations that return collections.
 The [Paged protocol](#python-core-protocol-paged) allows the user to iterate through all items in a returned collection, and also provides a method that gives access to individual pages.